mazzalab/NetMD/README.md

 # either create a new conda env and install NetMD
 conda create -n netmd -c conda-forge bioconda::netmd

-# or, if you already have an activa conda env, just install
+# or, if you already have an active conda env, just install
 conda install -c conda-forge bioconda::netmd
 ```